 Genetic Testing – Preimplantation Genetic Diagnosis (PGD)

-Also known as Preimplantation Genetic Screening, the purpose of this process is to evaluate the chromosomal makeup of an egg/embryo.
+Also known as Preimplantation Genetic Screening (PGS), the purpose of this test is to evaluate the chromosomal makeup of an egg/embryo.
 Because the majority of miscarriages are due to chromosomal abnormalities, many couples undergo Preimplantation Genetic Diagnosis in order to select embryos that are chromosomally “normal” and increase their chances of IVF success.
 An egg/embryo with too many or too few chromosomes will either fall under the following:

 Should I have genetic testing/PGD done on my embryos?